 - CloudBees CI (CloudBees Core) on traditional platforms - Client Master

 - CloudBees CI (CloudBees Core) on traditional platforms - Operations Center

 Kubernetes plugin version 1.18.0 changed the default Working Directory for agents from

-/home/jenkins directory couldn’t access that data because it was masked when the empty working dir was mounted on top of it.
+/home/jenkins directory couldn’t access that data because it was masked when the working directory was mounted on top of it.
 See [JENKINS-58705] for more on this issue.

-Improvements to the Kubernetes plugin in version 1.22.1 may alleviate this issue.
-Refer to [PR-2187] for more on this.
+Note: Improvements to the Kubernetes plugin in version 1.22.1 may remove this limitation.
+Refer to JENKINS-58975 for more on this.

-/home/jenkins.
-But this could expose you to the same data masking issues previously mentioned, which were the motivation for changing this default.
-For a long term solution, we recommend taking the steps described in the above Resolution section.
+(Note: This could expose you to the same data masking issues previously mentioned, which were the motivation for changing this default.
+For a long term solution, we recommend taking the steps described in the above Resolution section.)